CORPORATE LAW & TRANSACTIONS

 Keep in mind that if you are concerned about asset protection, you need to have it done before you ever need it.
 If you are already facing liability or creditors are knocking on door, asset protection is likely out of the question at that point because any transfer of assets after you are served with a lawsuit or even have an expectation of being sued, any transfer of assets may be challenged as a fraudulent transfer and bring further liability to you.

 We can assist with the negotiation of the sale of your own company or the acquisition of another company and to prepare all necessary documents documenting the sale or acquisition, be it an asset sale, stock sale or LLC membership transfer.
 Preparation of proper agreements is a must to make sure that you limit your liability and risks whether you are a buyer or a seller.

 ANTICIPATING AND PREVENTING THE ISSUES

 One of the critical predictors of the success of a new venture is the quality and extent of forethought and advanced planning.
 Our job is to help you prepare for potential problems that may arise and prevent costly litigation.
 With the help and guidance of a knowledgeable corporate lawyer, you can be proactive at avoiding problems whenever possible.
 Let us be your guide through the maze of business laws, regulations, and hidden legal issues.

-Contact Law Office of Roman A. Kostenko, P.L.C. today for effective and affordable legal solutions for all your business needs if your business is located in Arizona or Texas.
+Contact Law Office of Roman A. Kostenko, P.L.C. today for effective and affordable legal solutions for all your business needs if your business is located in Arizona.